nicrci/int_marriage_div/README.md

 Over time, Taiwan's demographic landscape has shifted significantly with the addition of 570,000 new immigrants, including migrant workers and international marriages (Guo, 2022).
 Taiwan once had the highest rate of international marriage in Asia, comprising nearly 15.9% of all marriages (Economist, 2022).
 International marriages are crucial to Taiwan's demographic landscape.
 However, the trends in international marriages have been seldom discussed in recent years, particularly after the pandemic.

 In this study, we aim to explore the evolving landscape and trends of international marriages in Taiwan post-pandemic.
-Specifically, our objectives are to better understand the key nationalities within International marriages in Taiwan, their marriage and divorce trends over years, and the gender dynamic within each nationality.
+Specifically, our objectives are to better understand the key nationalities within International marriages in Taiwan, their marriage and divorce trends over the years, and the gender dynamic within each nationality.
 We will incorporate the environmental and cultural factors of each nationality and consider policy contexts in our research.
-This study seeks to provide valuable insights for Taiwan's international marriage policy by addressing the following questions:
+This study seeks to provide valuable insights into Taiwan's international marriage policy by addressing the following questions:

 1. What is the overall landscape of international marriages in Taiwan?
 2. What are the gender dynamics of international marriages between major nationalities?
 3. What are the trends of international marriages among different nationalities in the post-pandemic years?

 Initially, we planned to analyze the marriage and marriage termination data from the Department of Household Registration available on the Open Government Data platform.
 However, this database consists of two separate monthly files for marriages and marriage terminations.
-Each file contains conditional data rather than personal data, with information subdivided to the le level in each city and county, as well as various nationalities with three years.
+Each file contains conditional data rather than personal data, with information subdivided to the le level in each city and county, as well as various nationalities within three years.
 This resulted in an excessively large volume of data, including many irrelevant observations.
 Consequently, we modified our analysis approach to focus on data cleaning and valid observations, concentrating primarily on the major nationalities.

 ## Getting Started
 Based on our research questions and data investigation, we have decided to examine data on international marriages and divorces in Taiwan from 2021 to 2023.
 Our aim is to analyze the overall landscape and trends of international marriages in Taiwan, as well as the cultural and economic factors influencing these trends.
 Additionally, we will look into the patterns of international marriages and divorces during and after the pandemic.

 We have conducted a thorough review of literature, data analysis, news and online information, and government records on immigration and international marriage policies from 2021 to 2023, as well as over the past 40 years (details in Appendices A and B).
 This review has helped us identify further research directions and contexts.

-In light of Taiwan's long-standing policies on international marriage, key nationalities involved, and social perceptions, we will also explore the trends and relationships of  international marriages between Taiwan and China and Southeast Asian countries.
-Additionally, we will examine stereotypes of foreign countries brides regarding Taiwanese men and foreign grooms regarding Taiwanese women.
+In light of Taiwan's long-standing policies on international marriage, key nationalities involved, and social perceptions, we will also explore the trends and relationships of international marriages between Taiwan, China, and Southeast Asian countries.
+Additionally, we will examine stereotypes of foreign countries' brides regarding Taiwanese men and foreign grooms regarding Taiwanese women.
 This analysis will enable us to observe significant changes in marriages and divorces involving people of different nationalities.

 To begin, download the raw data on divorce and marriage termination data from the Department of Household Registration available on the Open Government Data platform at https://data.gov.tw/dataset/131137, https://data.gov.tw/dataset/131136.
 They are .csv files.
 Each files contains column name and we changed it for a better understanding as below.